tansaku/AR-Comedy/README.md

 * Suspiciously cheap bedsit
 * Nuclear waste leak
 * Stopped drinking - high and dry
-* Neat freaks, temporally relative (bathing is a gateway to sin)
+* Neat freaks, cultural, socially, temporally relative
+  - bathing was a gateway to sin
 * Dirty kitchen tolerance
 * Freud delivering my sister
+* Just remember it may all be a dream